The Public Sector Management Act 1994 forms the legislative framework for public sector standards in human resources management. These standards are:

 - within the breach period stated in the letter of notification for ‘notifiable decisions’ under the Employment Standard or Grievance Resolution Standard; or

-- within the prescribed timeframe for lodgement (to midnight) for all other ‘reviewable decisions’ to which the Employment, Redeployment, Performance Management or Termination Standards apply, where notification is not required to be provided;
+- within the prescribed timeframe for lodgement (to midnight) for all other ‘reviewable decisions’ to which the Employment, Redeployment, Performance Management or Termination Standards apply;

 - submit the claim marked “Private and Confidential” to:

-- at any time to cease the process; or
+- at any time during the breach claim process to cease the process; or

 - to finalise the claim where an explanation or action resolves the claim.